Experienced Legal Team Assists with Formal Probate

 A personal representative must then be chosen based on heirship:

 The decedent’s surviving spouse has first priority.

 If there is no surviving spouse, or the spouses refuses, the children of the decedent have equal priority.

 When no spouse or children exist, the decedent’s parents have priority.

 The decedent’s siblings have equal priority for appointment when no spouse, children, or parents exist.

 If none of the above listed people remain, a creditor or other interested person may also serve as Personal Representative.

 If you are named personal representative of a loved one’s estate, we can guide you through the steps ahead.
 With nearly three decades of legal experience, we can quickly assess your case and help you make tough decisions with confidence.

 Contact skilled probate lawyers in New Mexico

 New Mexico Financial and Family understands the stress and frustration of dealing with probate.
 We guide you through each step in the process and help you minimize conflicts along the way.
-To speak to a trusted estate planning attorney today, call (505) 503-1637 or contact us online.
+To speak to a trusted New Mexico probate attorney today, call (505) 503-1637 or contact us online.